Ace Young: Early life

 After Young graduated from high school he wrote a song called "Reason I Live" that was featured on the soundtrack of the 2000 film The Little Vampire.

 In 2001, Young moved to Los Angeles, California to continue pursuing his music career.
 He ultimately met Brian McKnight and was given the chance to open for McKnight and New Edition.
-Just prior to auditioning for American Idol he landed a guest-starring role in an episode of Half & Half, playing a character named Ace Blackwell.
+Just before auditioning for American Idol, he landed a guest-starring role in an episode of Half & Half, playing a character named Ace Blackwell.

 American Idol

 After over four years in Los Angeles without a record deal, Young auditioned for American Idol in Denver, Colorado.
 His televised audition featured him singing Westlife's "Swear it Again."
 Young was introduced as Brett Young, with the name "Ace" marked in quotations.
 Later, he told producers he preferred to be called Ace and he was not referred to as Brett on the show again.